IanMullins/InfoCrit/Readme.md

 This is a simple function that I ended up using quite often.

-InfoCrit() returns a vector containing the AICs or BICs of autoregressive models of a given variable  for lags 0:N.
+InfoCrit() returns a vector containing the AICs or BICs for autoregressive models of a given variable for lags 0:n .

 ## Simple usage instructions